 The requirements of this section are established for the purpose of allowing the development of solar farms in Sweden and to provide standards for the placement, design, construction, operation, monitoring, modification and removal of these systems.

-Solar farms are permitted through approval by the Sweden Planning Board, subject to the requirements set forth in this section, including independent site plan approval.
-Application for the installation of a solar farm are to be initiated and processed by the Sweden Town Planning Board.
+Solar farms are permitted through application and approval by the Sweden Town Planning Board, or alternatively through a request for incentive zoning to the Sweden Town Board, all pursuant to the applicable provisions of the Sweden Town Code including Sweden Town Code, Chapter 175, subject to the requirements set forth in this section.
 Thereafter, after appropriate review by said Board, appropriate review action, approval, conditional approval and/or denial can be made.